Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Introduction

-where $c_2-(1/3){c_1}^2$ is the renormalized second Chern form, and $\mu(\pa X)$ is {\it the Burns-Epstein invariant} of the boundary.
-The Burns-Epstein invariant is a global invariant of a strictly pseudoconvex CR manifold whose CR holomorphic tangent bundle has vanishing first Chern class in real cohomology (see \cite{BE1}).
-Here we restrict ourselves to the case where the boundary of $X$ has a pseudo-Einstein contact form $\th$.
-Then as a pseudo-Einstein invariant the Burns-Epstein invariant is defined by

-where $|A|^2=A_{11}A^{11}$ is the square norm of the Tanaka-Webster torsion and $\scal$ is the Tanaka-Webster scalar curvature with respect to $\th$.
-The formula (\ref{rgbBE}) was generalized for asymptotically complex hyperbolic Einstein (ACHE) 4-manifolds with the definition of another global CR invariant $\nu(M)$ by O. Biquard and M. Herzlich \cite{BH}.
-These formulas are called {\it renormalized Gauss-Bonnet formulas}.

 In recent years there has been much work on the renormalization of curvature integrals for complete metrics.
-In conformal geometry, the renormalized volume plays an important role in the study of a conformally compact Einstein metric and its conformal infinity, motivated by the Anti-de Sitter/Conformal Field Theory (AdS/CFT) correspondence in physics (see \cite{G2}).
+In conformal geometry, the renormalized volume plays an important role in the study of a conformally compact Einstein metric and its conformal infinity, and is motivated by the AdS/CFT correspondence in theoretical physics; see \cite{G2}.
 Several authors derive Gauss-Bonnet formulas incorporating the renormalized volume; see \cite{An}, \cite{CQY}, \cite{He}, \cite{S}.
-These works are based on the cut-off method with respect to the special defining function, and deep analysis of asymptotic behavior of the meric near the boundary.
-In contrast, the method of Burns and Epstein is much more algebraic; the curvature itself is renormalized and the cut-off process is not needed, so the characteristic forms are directly related to the geometry on the boundary.
+These works are based on the cut-off method with respect to the special defining function, and deep analysis of asymptotic behavior of the metric near the boundary.